 It is also a legislative requirement under the WA Disability Services Act (1993) that each Local Government has a Disability Access and Inclusion Plan (formerly known as a Disability Services Plan).

-We have listed a range of actions that will enhance the lives of people with different abilities and will assist in providing -
+The plan includes a range of actions that will enhance the lives of people with different abilities and will assist in providing:

 - Better access for people of all abilities to our services and events

 - Better access to our buildings and facilities

 - Access to information including providing a range of accessible formats for all

 - Even better customer service and complaints and feedback mechanisms